Safa30/Lab3_CSE366/README.md

     return []
 ```

-## breadthFirstSearch Function
+### breadthFirstSearch Function

-Search the shallowest nodes in the search tree first.
+Searches the shallowest nodes in the search tree first.
+Uses a queue for the frontier.

 ```python
 def breadthFirstSearch(problem):